Marketing in the Experience Economy: Level Up with Digital Operations

 The challenge for marketing is keeping up with the constant evolution and making sure their digital assets are delivering the right kind of experience.
 From speed to personalization, consumers expect more:

 Not only are consumer expectations elevated, they are also expanding as new technologies hit the market.
-All these realities combine to put marketers in a challenging position.
+All of these realities combine to put marketers in a challenging position.
 Even if you launched your website or app fairly recently, there’s a good chance it’s already in need of updating.

 On the other side, business demands on marketing teams are both dynamic and increasingly urgent as brands work to become more agile and responsive.
 The challenge here is that a marketing team’s ability to deliver against certain business objectives is often dependent on support from shared resources in functions like design and IT.